MicrosoftDocs/learn/learn-pr/student-evangelism/make-predictions-with-linear-regression/includes/02-regression-line.md

 ![png](../media/77-regression-line-27-0.png)

-When $r$ is close to 1, the scatter plot, the 45 degree line, and the regression line are all very close to each other.
+When $r$ is close to 1, the scatter plot, the 45-degree line, and the regression line are all close to each other.
 But for more moderate values of $r$, the regression line is noticeably flatter.

 ### The Regression Effect

-In terms of prediction, this means that for a parents whose midparent height is at 1.5 standard units, our prediction of the child's height is somewhat *less* than 1.5 standard units.
-If the midparent height is 2 standard units, we predict that the child's height will be somewhat less than 2 standard units.
+In terms of prediction, this means that for a parent whose midparent height is at 1.5 standard units, our prediction of the child's height is *less* than 1.5 standard units.
+If the midparent height is 2 standard units, we predict that the child's height will be less than 2 standard units.

-In other words, we predict that the child will be somewhat closer to average than the parents were.
+In other words, we predict that the child will be closer to average than the parents were.

 This didn't please Sir Francis Galton.
 He had been hoping that